 Recognising that American Vitis spp were resistant to powdery mildew, French viticulturists allowed importation of material from the north-eastern United States until the 1860s.
 In 1878 the ‘Agreement of Berne’ set international rules on outbreak notification and border restrictions on movement of propagation material.

 South Australia, which had not received infected material, banned movement of vine material under the powers of the Vine Protection Act of 1874.
 The first Phylloxera Act was enacted in 1899.
-Then in 1995, the Act become Phylloxera and Grape Industry Act 1995.
-Western Australia and Tasmania were fortunate not to become infested with Phylloxera.
+Then in 1995, the Act become Phylloxera and Grape Industry Act 1995 with government support for levies in order to undertake its duties under the Act.

 This strict ban on all importation of grape material to South Australia was in place until 1964.
 Since then, amendments to the importation of grape material and machinery have been adjusted as science has offered more information regarding the management of this pest.
 See Phylloxera Regulations for more information on the importation of grape material.

-Symptoms may appear within 3 years under certain conditions, with vine death within 5-6 years depending on the Phylloxera genotype.
+Symptoms may appear within 3 years under certain conditions, with vine death within 5-6 years depending on the phylloxera strain.

-In the early stages of infestation, the affected area looks like an oil spot in its spreading pattern as the Phylloxera move from vine to adjacent vine.
+In the mid stages of infestation, an infested vineyard area looks like an ‘oil spot’ in its spreading pattern as the phylloxera move from vine to adjacent vine and from row to row, spreading out from the roots of the vine where it was first introduced.
 Soils such as cracking clays facilitate the spread in contrast to sandy soils that are more difficult for crawlers to move through.
-Wet seasons and well irrigated vineyards help the vine to fight off the damage cause by Phylloxera.
+Wet seasons and well irrigated vineyards help the vine to fight off the damage cause by phylloxera.

-Phylloxera can only survive for up to 8 days without feeding on grapevines.
-Further, Phylloxera is a soft bodied insect with poor tolerance for heat and a preference for high humidity.
-Phyllxoera infestations have the capablility of moving up to 100m per season in a vineyard.
+Phylloxera can only survive for up to 8 days in warm weather without feeding on grapevines and considerably longer in cool conditions.
+Further, phylloxera is a soft bodied insect with poor tolerance for heat and a preference for high humidity.
+Phyllxoera infestations have the capablility of moving naturally up to 100-200m per season in a vineyard.

 How is phylloxera spread?